 About SPF records

 An SPF record defines the mail servers and domains that are allowed to send email on behalf of your domain.
-It also tells receiving servers what to do with messages after they’re checked.
-Receiving servers check your SPF record to verify that incoming messages that appear to be from your organization are sent from servers authorized by you.
-Domains can have one SPF record.
-However, the SPF record for a domain can specify multiple servers and third parties that are allowed to send email for the domain.
+Each domain can have one SPF record, but the record can specify additional servers and third parties that are allowed to send email from your domain.

 SPF record format